Are you thinking of starting a career in Digital Marketing? It’s a great choice! I can tell you this without hesitation.

 Resources you can use to understand the basic digital marketing concepts:

 - Digital Marketing Courses – A list of the 10 best courses to learn digital marketing (free & paid).

 - Digital Marketing Full Course – Build the necessary skills to start a career in digital marketing.

 - Fundamentals of Digital Marketing – A free online course by Google that explains the basic principles of digital marketing.

 - Digital Marketing Certificates – Get certified in digital marketing and boost your career.

 2. Start your own website

 Once you get to know the basics, the next step is to get your hands dirty and start practicing digital marketing.

-One of the best ways to apply the different digital marketing concepts in the real world, is to start your own website.
+One of the best ways to apply different digital marketing concepts in the real world is to start your own website.